suchja/statiq-website-example/input/guide/deployment/github-pages.md

 settings elsewhere (like an `appsettings.json` file).
 These methods are just a convenience for setting those values.
 The GitHub deployment will automatically take place if those settings are defined, regardless of how or where they were set.

+When using GitHub Actions (as shown above) there is a huge performance difference between running the deployment on `windows-latest` compared to `ubuntu-latest`.
+Using `ubuntu-latest` is around 3 times faster.

 Keep in mind that although this approach can use a GitHub Action (as shown above), there is an alternative way of using GitHub Actions for deployment to GitHub pages.